 Does Norton VPN log my activity?

 Norton states that it does not log the content of your web activity or the sites you visit.
 They may collect non-identifying data such as anonymized connection metadata to operate the service.
-Is surf vpn safe
+Malus vpn review 2026: features, security, pricing, streaming performance, setup guide, and tips for private browsing

 Is Norton VPN encryption strong enough for public Wi‑Fi?